 Before you can start making money from a content aggregator website, you’re going to need to invest some time and money into actually building out your content curation system.

-So how much does it cost to create a content aggregator website?
+So how much does it cost to start up your very own content aggregator website?
 Well, if you use WordPress, the costs can be surprisingly low.
 Let’s run through them…

 Hosting And A Domain Name – $80 For A Year

 First up, you’re going to need hosting and a domain name for your site.
 The nice thing about hosting is that you can start small and then scale as your aggregator grows.
-So at the beginning, you’ll be totally fine with something like the $5.95 per month GrowBig plan from SiteGround (read our SiteGround review to learn why we like it).
+So, in the beginning, you’ll be totally fine with something like the $5.95 per month GrowBig plan from SiteGround (read our SiteGround review to learn why we like it).

 You’ll also need your domain name, which will cost about $10 per year.